baojie/leansemanticweb/Syllabus.md

 * Measuring semantics in data
 * Small is beautiful in knowledge
-* The knowledge growth principle
+* The rule of knowledge growth on Web
 * Small knowledge
 * Big knowledge
 * Big data
-* Datasets: Freebase, DBPedia, LOGD, etc.
+* Datasets: Freebase, DBPedia, LOGD, Factual etc.
 * Platforms: EC2 (boto), and some others
 * Implementation: some Python